 As always, please continue to check the Vanguard website and encourage your Vanguard friends to sign the guestbook.
 I have updated the newsletter address book with email addresses for folks not posted to the website guestbook, but who provided their email addresses to the reunion memory book.
 If you are one of those people and did not receive the November and December newsletters, please reply to this email and let me know so I can send them to you if you'd like.
-Have a great month and a prosperous and healthy New Year!
+Have a great month!
 Cathy O'Connell Letourneau ('69-'76)